NSW Online Registry

 District Court Judicial Registrar's General List at Sydney

-Using Online Court in the Judicial Registrar’s General List
+Online Court is available in the District Court Judicial Registrar's General List at Sydney.

-The Online Court is available to all legal practitioners who have an Online Registry account.
+The Online Court is available to all legal practitioners with an Online Registry account.
 All legal practitioners appearing in matters in the Judicial Registrar’s General List at Sydney must be registered users of the online registry.

 All legally represented matters in the Judicial Registrar’s General List at Sydney are automatically entered into the Online Court and will be managed in the Online Court unless the Court otherwise orders.